 One of our specialists will recommend treatment depending on the cause and severity of your condition, as well as your overall health and personal preference.
 At Florida Eye Specialists and Cataract Institute, we have had success from non-surgical treatments, increasing humidity at home or work, and use of artificial tears or moisturizing ointment.
 Prescription eye drops are also available to increase tear production by helping your body reduce inflammation.

 Treating the underlying cause of Dry Eyes can also help relieve the symptoms.
 If these methods don’t produce the desired results, we have other surgical options.

-A new groundbreaking treatment option makes use of the latest technology, the M22 Optima™ IPL machine.
-The M22 Optima™ IPL machine uses light to break up the hardened oils that are preventing necessary tears from being produced.
+The M22 Optima™ IPL is a great treatment option that uses light to break up the hardened oils that are preventing necessary tears from being produced.

 There are certain steps you can take to prevent symptoms, which are especially useful for those at an increased risk.
 Simple life modifications such as keeping a humidifier at home or at work, wearing glasses on windy days, giving your eyes a break during reading or other strenuous tasks and avoiding smoking can all effectively reduce the frequency and severity of symptoms.

 We also sometimes recommend special nutritional supplements for Dry Eyes, as studies have found that supplements containing omega-3 fatty acids can decrease symptoms, as well as flaxseed oil.
 Drinking more water can help, too, as mild dehydration often makes problems worse.
 This is especially true during hot, dry and windy weather.

 If you are experiencing any of these symptoms, let one of the specialists at Florida Eye Specialists and Cataract Institute give you a complete vision checkup for this common condition.